evermind/docker-froxlor/README.md

 * Deploy using the helm chart
 * The admin interface will be available on port 8088 (without SSL!).
 It can be used for initial setup and can later be used as emergency admin access

+## Pipework setup

+* Starting with chart version 0.3.0 pipework is supported to obtain an external directly routet IP address.
+This allows to run multiple froxlor deployments on one kubernetes node without interfering each other
+* TODO: document it

 ## Initial setup dialog

 * Go to your http://{host or ip}:8088